presnick/ProgramsInformationPeople/_sources/Inheritance/OverrideMethods.rst

 Overriding Methods
 ==================

 If a method is defined for a class, and also defined for its parent class, the subclass' method is called and not the parent's.
-This follows from the rules for looking up attributes.
+This follows from the rules for looking up attributes that you saw in the previousu section.

-If you assign `` x = 5 `` and later in the same program, assign `` x = 12 ``, as we've seen many times now, the variable `` x `` will hold the value `` 12 `` at the end of the program, assuming nothing else has changed it.

-Similarly (we'll see more about this later in the textbook), if you define a variable in a program `` str = "hello" `` for example, that's just fine, _except_ it could cause you a problem: now, you can't use the built-in Python `` str() `` function to turn things into type String, because the name `` str `` is now bound to the string `` "hello" `` instead of to the function that makes things the `` String `` type.

-Now that we are looking at class inheritance, we can use the same idea to understand overriding methods.
+We can use the same idea to understand overriding methods.
 We've seen how to invoke superclass methods, methods that belong to a parent class, inside a method of the same name in the inherited class.
-But what if you wanted a method on the `` Bird `` class to do a very different thing from what it does on the original `` Pet `` class?
+But what if you wanted a method on the ``Bird`` class to do a very different thing from what it does on the original ``Pet`` class?

-To follow along with our example, let's take the `` Bird `` class we just defined, which has a new, extra parameter called `` chirp_number ``, and a new instance variable, `` self.chirp_number ``.
-For the `` Bird `` method `` hi ``, we want the sound a bird makes to appear `` self.chirp_number `` times.
+To follow along with our example, let's take the ``Bird`` class we just defined, which has a new, extra parameter called ``chirp_number``, and a new instance variable, ``self.chirp_number``.
+For the ``Bird`` method ``hi``, we want the sound a bird makes to appear ``self.chirp_number`` times.
+However many times THAT instance of ``Bird`` likes to say hello.

 .. activecode:: override_methods_1
     :nocanvas: